KRLY

-KRLY, formerly KURM (100.3 FM) is a non-commercial radio station licensed to Gravette, Arkansas.
+KRLY (100.3 FM) is a non-commercial radio station licensed to Gravette, Arkansas.
 The station is branded as "100.3 Real FM" and broadcasts a Christian Rhythmic Contemporary format, serving Northwest Arkansas, Eastern Oklahoma and Southwest Missouri.

 KRLY is owned by John Brown University and is a sister station to KLRC.
 The station's studios and offices are located on North Broadway in Siloam Springs.

 History

-KRLY signed on the air as KURM in 1989, owned by KERM Inc. and broadcasting a News Talk Information format.
+KRLY signed on the air as KWMQ-FM in 1989 as a classic country format station and was later owned by KERM Inc. starting in 2002 and broadcasting a News Talk Information format as KURM-FM.
 The station was purchased by John Brown University in 2024 and changed call letters to KRLY.
 The station relaunched as "100.3 Real FM" on April 4, 2025.